Budgie Toys No.222

 Using the cab from No.202 Refrigeration Truck and developing a trailer which they would soon use on another model, the Articulated Tank Transporter with Loading Ramps and Tank, as described on the box, marks the start of Budgie's expansion into new models from existing castings.
 With good quality colour and finish and the addition of a newly cast model based on the Centurion Tank, the Transporter was a successful toy.

 Both the cab and transporter trailer were painted all one colour including the metal wheels on early variations and the rear ramps.
-The tone of the colours varied over the life of the model, olive-green on early models and later matt dark green or a rich dark brown but all parts - cab, trailer, ramps and tank - were always matching colours.
+The tone of the colours varied over the life of the model, brown on early models, then a dark Army-Green, and finally rich dark brown but all parts - cab, trailer, ramps and tank - were always matching colours.
 US Army white star decals were added to the tank and to early issues of the cab.

 Budgie used the first casting of the International cab with open front axle and rivetted base for most of the life of the Tank Transporter.
 Three types of wheels were used on this cab, painted metal wheels with treaded tyres, slightly smaller pmw with knobbly tyres, and then push-fit silver plastic wheels with treaded tyres.
 Similar matching wheels were fitted to the trailer.